gkhmara/my-first-webpage-prep/README.md

 ## Known Bugs

-* This site my not function properly in all browsers.
+* Fixed the bug.
+Site works in all current browsers.

 ## License